j2store/userguide/dhl_shipping_plugin.md

 	This is your DHL Account Number associated with your DHL accout.

 4. **Test Mode:**
-	1. NO for “live Account”
-	2. Yes for “Test Account”
 	Before going live, you can test your store using the Test mode.
+If you want to test, set this option to **Yes**, otherwise set it to **No.**

-IN LIVE SITE , THIS	SHOULD BE SET TO “NO”.
+>IN LIVE SITE , THIS	SHOULD BE SET TO “NO”.

 5. Show Date/Time:
-	Set to Yes for display delivery Date/Time in DHL service.
+	To display the delivery Date/Time in DHL Service, set this option to **Yes.**

 6. Tax class:
-	If you want to add tax rate for your shipping, Select tax profile.
+	To apply tax on your shipping cost, please select the relevant Tax profile.
+If there is no tax applicable on shipping cost, you can ignore this field or leave it blank.

 7. Geo Zone:
-	By selecting a geozone here, you can restrict this Shipping method from showing to customers from only that geo-region.
+    You can restrict the use of this shipping plugin to a particular geozone by selecting it in this option.
 Choose All geozones to show this method to all customers.

 8. Handling cost:
 	If you need to charge an additional handling fee, enter the handling cost in this field.